 How Zoey Came to the Sanctuary

 Zoey is recognizable by her short stature.
-Also if one looks closely they may notices a bit of a crooked tail, due to multiple breaks, likely from hitting it against something in her enclosure before she was rescued.
+Also, if one looks closely, they may notice a bit of a crooked tail, due to multiple breaks.
+This is likely from hitting her tail against something in her enclosure before she was rescued.

-North Carolina is one of 5 states were it is still legal to own a non native species.
-In other words it is legal in the state of North Carolina to own a lion, tiger, and other wild cats.
+North Carolina is one of four states were it is still legal to own a non-native species.
+In other words, it is legal in the state of North Carolina to own a lion, tiger, and other wild cats.
 Zoey is a direct result of this lack of legislation.
-Due to how easily animals such as Zoey can be acquired people are obtaining them as pets and then realizing, sometimes at the expense of a human life, or the animals life, this isn't a good idea.
-Animals such as Elvis deserve to be respected as the wild animals they are.
+Due to the ease with which animals such as Zoey can be acquired, people are obtaining them as pets and then realizing, sometimes at the expense of a human life or the animal's life, that this is not a good idea.
+Animals such as Zoey deserve to be respected as the wild animals they are.